capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Conclusion

-If you're looking for a place to exchange your used books and expand your literary horizons, you have until June 6th and then our certificates expire.
+If you're looking for a place to trade used books, consider E-Libraries.
+If you'd like to know more about our site's additional features or the build process, like how we implemented **JUnit**, come see us at table X.